baojian/covid19-graph/docs/index.md

-### A dynamic graph embedding for COVID-19 graph
+### Knowledge Graph Embedding Evolution for COVID-19

 In this project website, we demonstrate our proposed dynamic graph embedding method, namely Dynamic Personalized PageRank Embedding (DynamicPPE) for learning a target subset of node representations over large-scale dynamic networks.
 We apply this method on a COVID-19 graph over the large English Wikipedia graph.
+This project is supported by [Northeast Big Data Hub Seed Fund](https://nebigdatahub.org/seedfund/)(Award number:89931-1165360-1/AWD00002014).

 ### COVID19-graph construction